 The gap between is too wide for jumping (and deer hate entering an enclosed space, anyhow, that “reads” as if they might get trapped).
 But the gap’s big enough for your wheelbarrow and mower (or you can plant it, a garden ringing the garden).

 This is a great solution for small gardens or areas near the house where a tall fence would be unsightly.
 It creates a space like the old-fashioned dooryard garden, but with two rows of fence.
-A more impromptu, agricultural-application two-fence method can be found here (manufacturer pdf).
+A more impromptu, agricultural-application double-fence method could be created with moveable electric fencing panels, too, like the material sold as sheep fencing.
 One caveat: If you have heavy deer pressure, plan to put low fences up quickly, all at once.
 Don’t let the animals get accustomed to a piece here or there, and adapt; change their pattern of movement once only, for good.

 MY PROPERTY is bordered on three sides by state parkland and forest, so I was able to make good use of the natural treeline as part camouflage and part support for my fence.
 That really influenced my choice of a high mesh barrier.

 On the front boundary (top photo), where I did not wish to have the caged-in look of a very high fence, I fashioned a modified double fence.
 I used 6-foot posts between each piece of picket fencing (detail, above), and strung the poly mesh reinforced with high-tensile wire (not electrified) to reinforce the top.
 Outside that layer, a three-strand trip wire (also not electrified) on low posts forms the “other” fence (below).

 My own fence journey has had two major phases: First, after that initial research, I used polypropylene mesh.
 I got very good, but not complete, control from this 7.5-foot material for about six years, until one too many animal had run into it or limb had fallen on it.
 Not the material’s fault, though.